Home | Browse Topics | Jobs & benefits | Dealing with Work and Income | One-off payments for immediate and essential needs

 One-off payments for immediate and essential needs

 If you have a one-off essential need that you have no other way of paying for, Work and Income might cover the cost with a lump-sum payment or loan (“hardship assistance”).
-This is regardless of whether you are on benefit or not.
+This is regardless of whether you are on a benefit or not.

 Depending on the type of cost and your circumstance, you might be able to get some of the following hardship assistance: